Simon-Cheek/startup/README.md

 ## Startup: Goal Setting Software for Collaborators (*Gollab*)

 Welcome to my startup, *Gollab*!
 This software stands as an oppurtunity for professionals of all industries to set, maintain and track goals related to productivity.
-Gollab offers the ability to both set personal goals and collaborate with friends on shared goals- this way professionals can check in on each other and work to lift each other up in their pursuits.
+Gollab offers the ability to both set personal goals and collaborate with friends on shared goals- this way professionals can check in on each other and work to lift each other up in their pursuits. <hr>

 ### Key Features: